California has the potential to be an online gambling powerhouse, but the state is a long way from reaching that potential.

 Making bonus offers to new players is part of the online gaming landscape.
 It’s a competitive market and online operators use a variety of incentives to attract new sign-ups to their gambling site.
 The most common:

 No deposit bonus: Sign up for an account and the bonus money is yours.
-To prevent you from simply withdrawing it, you will have to risk the bonus money at least once before redeeming it, though sometimes it will be more.
+To prevent you from simply withdrawing the no deposit bonus, you will have to risk the bonus money at least once before redeeming it, though sometimes it will be more.
 Read the terms and conditions.

 Deposit match: Make your first deposit and the online operator will match the amount, up to 100% or more.
 This potentially lucrative bonus generally requires significant play before it can be unlocked and is best suited to those who play more frequently.